Enjoy authentic Indian flavors in this homemade healthy chickpea tikka masala. A perfect vegetarian dish for a weeknight meal or to serve at a party.

 2. Preparing authentic tikka masala sauce

 - Do not use overcooked chickpeas in this recipe.
 Preferably cook chickpeas at home.
-Just soak them for few hours and cook until tender, yet firm.
-You can use canned chickpeas too–just make sure they are not too soft to break easily.
+Just soak them for a few hours and cook until tender yet firm.
+You can also use canned chickpeas–just make sure they are not too soft to break easily.
 I use my Instant Pot to cook raw chickpeas.
-It takes 5-6 min to cook if chickpeas are soaked and around 30 min otherwise (without soaking).
+It takes 5-6 minutes to cook if chickpeas are soaked and about 40 minutes otherwise (without soaking).

-- Use fresh tomatoes for making the tikka masala sauce.
+- Use fresh tomatoes to make the sauce.
 It gives a nice fresh taste to the dish.

-- This dish is dairy free or vegan.
-However, you can cheat and add a little cream at the end of cooking if you want to make the dish richer in taste.
+- This dish is dairy-free or vegan.
+However, you can cheat and add a little heavy whipping cream at the end of cooking if you want to make the dish richer in taste.

 For Chickpea Tikka